Local Community Connections

 - Health Education Leadership Program (HELP), an initiative that identifies and trains community volunteers to provide diabetes and obesity prevention education through promotion of healthy lifestyle behaviors.
 Through partnerships with community agencies, organizations, schools, and churches, faculty and students provide health education sessions throughout the city of Azusa.

 - Azusa Walks Program aims to increase the physical activity, possible weight loss, and nutrition knowledge of local residents.
 More than 300 pedometers have been distributed throughout the community as well as approximately 70 step-counting pedometers to children and non-Azusa citizens.
 All participants receive instruction regarding body weight and measurements, physical activity, BMI, and goal setting.
 Nutritional education and counseling sessions focus on food groups, calorie needs versus calorie intake, calorie burning, food portions and serving sizes, label reading, and sugar and fat content of foods.
-The YMCA has joined this effort by organizing walking groups of 9 to 12 participants each day.

 The university and School of Nursing frequently sponsor or host missions trips for students both locally and internationally.
 Health missions to Mexico, Uganda, and Haiti have provided direct patient care.
 The School of Nursing faculty have also conducted educational health missions to Korea and Russia.